DillonBaird/DillonBaird/README.md

 </p>

 <hr/>
-<p>15+ years of professional experience as a <b>full-stack software developer</b> across many differing industries.</p>
+<p>15+ years of professional experience as a <b>full-stack software engineer</b> across many differing industries.</p>

+<p>Enjoy bridging the gap between engineering and design — combining my technical knowledge with my keen eye for design to create a beautiful product.
+My goal is to always build applications that are scalable and efficient under the hood while providing engaging, pixel-perfect user experiences.</p>

 <p>Fast learner and eager to explore new technologies.
 Able to switch between perfectionism and pragmatism.
 Easily adapt to different hats (Lead, Full Stack Developer, UI/UX Designer, Systems Architect, QA Engineer, and much more) depending on what the project requires.
-I love <b>exploring new tech</b> and leveraging it to <b>build awesome things.</b></p>
+I love exploring new tech and leveraging it to build awesome things.</p>

-<p>Believer in <b>agile</b> software development, <b>teamwork</b> and <b>clean code</b>.
+<p>Believer in agile software development, teamwork and clean code.
 Always questioning the status quo and wanting to improve.
 Able and willing to think outside the box.
-Steadily growing in people <b>management</b> and recently have gotten into WebAssembly.</p>
+Steadily growing in people management and recently have gotten into WebAssembly.</p>

-<p>I love open source.
-I am not a heavy maintainer of any large libraries, but I really like the <b>boyscout rule</b>.
-I contribute to things as I come across issues that I think other people might struggle with.
-This may be things that are overlooked by someone who is deep into the library.
-I ♥ a good onboarding readme with good example.</p>

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/DillonBaird/DillonBaird/master/Operating_system_rafiki_1.gif" width="360px"/>